geosolutions-it/MapStore2/docs/user-guide/background.md

 # Background Selector
 *********************

-The *Background Selector*, located in the bottom left corner of the *Viewer*, allows the user to add, manage and remove map backgrounds
+The background selector, located in the bottom left corner of the *Viewer*, allows the user to add, manage and remove map backgrounds.

 <img src="../img/background/background.jpg" class="ms-docimage"/>

 By clicking on the background selector several miniatures will be displayed.
-Those miniatures can be selected in order to switch from a background to another (the map background set by default in MapStore are *Open Street Map*, *NASAGIBS*, *OpenTopoMap*, *Sentinel 2* and the *Empty Background*).
+Those miniatures can be selected in order to switch from a background to another (the map backgrounds set by default in MapStore are *Open Street Map*, *NASAGIBS*, *OpenTopoMap*, *Sentinel 2* and the *Empty Background*).

 <img src="../img/background/bck-available.jpg" class="ms-docimage" style="max-width:500px;"/>